DAPS Coin Reaches 24 Hour Trading Volume of $30.00 (DAPS)

 - DREP [old] (DREP) traded flat against the dollar and now trades at $1.96 or 0.00003399 BTC.

-DAPS is a PoW/PoS/PoA coin that uses the ETH Token hashing algorithm.
+DAPS Coin (CRYPTO:DAPS) is a PoW/PoS/PoA coin that uses the ETH Token hashing algorithm.
 Its genesis date was September 29th, 2019.
 DAPS Coin’s total supply is 62,671,336,200 coins and its circulating supply is 57,977,796,500 coins.
-DAPS Coin’s official website is officialdapscoin.com.
-DAPS Coin’s official message board is dapscoin.com/daps-project-blog.
 DAPS Coin’s official Twitter account is @DAPScoin and its Facebook page is accessible here.
 The Reddit community for DAPS Coin is https://reddit.com/r/DAPSCoin and the currency’s Github account can be viewed here.
+DAPS Coin’s official message board is dapscoin.com/daps-project-blog.
+DAPS Coin’s official website is officialdapscoin.com.

-It is usually not currently possible to buy alternative cryptocurrencies such as DAPS Coin directly using U.S. dollars.
-Investors seeking to trade DAPS Coin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy DAPS Coin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as DAPS Coin directly using US dollars.
+Investors seeking to acquire DAPS Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DAPS Coin using one of the exchanges listed above.

 Receive News & Updates for DAPS Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DAPS Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.